Showing 1 - 1 OF 1

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

 When an individual experiences sexual harassment or sexual assault, actions and services are provided to resolve and investigate cases expeditiously.
 Additionally, for the Fort Bliss community, appropriate measures are implemented that ensure the rights of the victim are not violated and that a victim is treated with dignity and respect.

 The Fort Bliss Garrison Sexual Harassment/Assault Response and Prevention Program provides education and prevention training for the military and civilian communities and advocacy services for those impacted by sexual harassment and sexual assault.
 The Garrison SHARP Office can be reached at 915-781-8770 and is located at Building 248, Club Rd, Fort Bliss, TX 79906.

 The 24/7 Garrison SHARP hotline is 915-781-8770.

 Army Emergency Relief provides financial assistance to eligible soldiers and their dependents.
-AER can help with emergency financial needs in over 30 categories of assistance to include food, rent, utilities, emergency travel, vehicle repair, funeral expenses, medical or dental expenses and personal needs when pay is delayed or stolen.
-Assistance is given in the form of an interest free loan, grant, or part loan and grant.
+AER can help with emergency financial needs in over 30 categories of assistance to include food, rent, utilities, emergency travel, vehicle repair, funeral expenses, medical or dental expenses.
+Assistance is given in the form of an interest free loan, grant, or a combination of the two.
 To receive Army Emergency Relief assistance, walk-ins are available from 7:30 a.m. to 4:30 p.m., Monday through Friday.
-Emergency Travel and clearing soldiers are welcomed from 7:30 a.m. to 4:30 p.m.
+Emergency Travel and clearing soldiers have priority and are welcomed from 7:30 a.m. to 4:30 p.m.
 Monday through Friday.
-AER also provides undergraduate level education scholarships, based primarily on financial needs, for spouses and dependent children of active duty, retired, or deceased soldiers.
+AER also provides undergraduate level education scholarships based primarily on financial needs for spouses and dependent children of active duty, retired, or deceased soldiers.